Protect Yeelirrie: Uphold Environmental Laws

 AN OPPORTUNITY TO STAND WITH TRADITIONAL OWNERS & DEFEND OUR ENVIRONMENT

-The Conservation Council of WA together with Native Title holders, represented by the Environmental Defender’s Office, have applied to the Supreme Court to challenge the environmental approval for Yeelirrie.
+The Conservation Council of WA together with three Traditional Owners, represented by the Environmental Defender’s Office, are challenging the environmental approval for Yeelirrie in court today!

 We are not taking this step lightly - it is costly and difficult - but we cannot allow a project to go unchallenged when there were legal flaws in the way the approval was granted, and which would knowingly cause the extinction of unique species and set such a dangerous precedent for our environment.